AL-RON01/inet3101-lab1-5/README.md

 ## Linked Lists

 The linked list implementation demonstrates an alternative approach to managing collections of data.
 Advantages include:
-- Dynamic growth without reallocation of entire blocks
+- Strong growth without reallocation of entire blocks
 - Efficient insertions and deletions
 - Flexibility in memory usage